Conditional Statements

 IF Statement

-IF statement validates a condition and decides the program flow depending on the condition validation.
+IF statement validates a condition to get the truth value and executes the statements under IF when the condition is TRUE.
 It comes under selective programming.
 IF statements are of three types based on their usage in the program -

 • Simple IF